AnesHamdani08/AUDX/README.md

    - Lyrics finding
    - DLNA And NAS Browser with support for controlling DLNA renderers
    - A/B Loop
    - Live lyrics(Only SRT is supported at the moment)
+   - Custom Taskbar thumbnails
  - Playlists:
    - Favourite songs
    - All